12th April 2018

 The museum receives over one million visitors per year, making it the most visited museum in Scandinavia.
 Throughout the exhibitions, you’ll find out how the vessel was found and salvaged, as well as getting a chance to see a range of objects that were on-board.
 There’s also a colourful painted model of how the ship would have looked many years ago when it first set sail.
 As well as having a fascinating history, the exterior of the ship is beautiful too.
 The whole vessel is decorated with 700 carved sculptures and ornaments.
 From roaring lions to mermaids and devils, the exhibition ‘Imagery of Power’ will help you understand what each sculpture means.

 April and May are great months to visit Stockholm, as you’ll be greeted by warmer temperatures, as well as much smaller crowds compared to the summer months.
-Flights around this time can cost as little as £9.00 each way, meaning you’ll have more money to spend on the city’s fantastic attractions, such as the Vasa Museum.
-The city also boasts a range of beautiful accommodation, and you can get a lovely 3-star hotel in the centre for around 943.94 SEK (£80.00) per night.
+Flights around this time can be very cheap, meaning you’ll have more money to spend on the city’s fantastic attractions, such as the Vasa Museum.

 One of the most unique museums in Europe, and possibly even the world, is the Museum of Broken Relationships in Zagreb, Croatia.
 Dedicated to failed relationships, the museum hosts objects and possessions that have been passed on from broken relationships, such as key rings, wedding dresses, teddy bears, and even a toaster!